ccverak/carloscastellanos.dev/content/posts/2019-04-10-continuous-delivery-serverless-code-pipeline.md

 draft: false
 title: "Blue Green deployments with Serverless and AWS Code Pipeline"
 date: 2019-04-10T22:29:58+02:00
-description: "Blue Green deployments with Serverless and AWS Code Pipeline"
+description: "Blue Green deployments with Serverless and AWS Code Pipeline.
+How to implement a fully automated, one push, zero downtime, blue-green deployments of serverless applications, continuous delivery all the way down with a fairly simple workflow,"
 categories: serverless
-keywords: "serverless, aws, continuos delivery, canary, blue green, deloyment"
+keywords: "serverless, aws, continuos delivery, canary, blue green, deployment"
 ---

 ## Introduction